AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Mount-LabIsoImage.md

 Accept wildcard characters: False
 ```

-### -PassThru
+### -SupressOutput
-Indicates if a psobject containing drive info should be passed back to the caller
+Indicates if output should be suppressed

 ```yaml
 Type: SwitchParameter